Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 ## 8. Conclusion

 We have demonstrated that **PSON, originally developed for neuro-symbolic coordination, generalizes effectively to physical optimization problems.** We tested the raw algorithm without domain-specific tuning.
-For sparse optical coherence, baseline PSON is already near-optimal—momentum provides only +1.2% gain.
+For sparse optical coherence, baseline PSON is already near-optimal, and momentum provides only +1.2% gain.
 (For ML applications, momentum provides +76-100% improvement; see Section 6.8.)

 **On sparse optical coherence recovery:**